ltrr-arizona-edu/evans-dendroecology/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Plant demographic modelling
 - Forest ecology
+- Carbon Cycle science
+- Tree Rings
-- Dendroecology
+- Plant demography

 # Education to show in About widget
 education: